IBM/cloud-enterprise-examples/iac/09-containers/README.md

 kubectl cluster-info
 ```

-After the validations in the **Project Validation** section below, cleanup everything you created with the execution of:
+After deploying the application version you'd like to use according to section **Kubernetes Deployments** and the validations in the **Project Validation** section below, cleanup everything you created with the execution of:

 ```bash
 ibmcloud schematics destroy --id $WORKSPACE_ID # Identify the Activity_ID